CosmeValera/Sympho/README.md

 git clone git@github.com:CosmeValera/Sympho.git
 ```

-2. Open your terminal and navigate to the root directory
+2. Open your terminal and navigate to the root directory:
 ```
 cd Sympho
 ```

-3. Install the dependencies
+3. Install the dependencies:
 ```
 npm install
 ```